 The Group has investments in associates measured at fair value in accordance with item 18 of IAS 28 - Investments in Associates and Joint Ventures.
-These investments are held through XP FIP Managers and FIP Endor, which are considered to be venture capital organizations.
-In determining whether the funds meet the definition of a venture capital organization, management considered the investment portfolio features and objectives.
+These investments are held through XP FIP Managers and XP FIP Endor, which are venture capital organizations.
+In determining whether the funds meet the definition of venture capital organizations, management considers the investment portfolio features and objectives.
 The portfolio classified in this category has the objective to generate growth in the value of its investments in the medium term and have an exit strategy.
-Additionally, the performance of these portfolio is evaluated and managed considering a fair value basis of each investment.
+Additionally, the performance of these portfolios is evaluated and managed considering a fair value basis of each investment.